 If you want a durable and affordable art projector, look no further than this one here because it offers everything anyone could need from an art projector without having too many bells and whistles either!
 This model works great both indoors and outdoors.

-3. Artograph Tracer Opaque Art Projector – Best Budget
+3. Artograph Tracer Opaque Art Projector – Best Art Projector for Tracing